sanagrwl/sanagrwl.github.io/_posts/2019-03-08-graph-branching-timeseries.md

 Options on table:
 - Copy data for every workspace - Hell no!!
 - Git as a database - Hmm, can solve merge problems, but has a lot of other problems!!
-- Relational database - Doable, but maintaing relationships in tree will not be simple
+- Relational database - Doable, but maintaing relationships in tree will not be simple, don't have to use it as pure relational database either.
 - Document store - In itself won't be enough.
 - Graph database - Lets talk.

 #### Timeseries in Graph database

+The basis of this model is to maintain all relationships.
+Never delete, instead expire.
+There are several ways of doing this, but in this example, I am going to use relationship properties.
+I am using Neo4j to spike this out.

+Lets create some categories, products and build a tree

 ```
 // Add Cypher Query to create categories and products
 ```

+1. query line 1 explanation
+2.
+3. Ignore the **branch** property for now.
+I'll cover that in branching section.

+Result:
+// add graph database screenshot to show relationships

 Explanation of above query and screenshot of graph